bbglab/oncodrivefml/docs/source/analysis.rst

 The probability array is computed taking into account different parameters.

-The probability associated to any of the stop scores:
+The probability associated to any of the stop scores is:

 .. math::